 Augustiner Keller also has an amazing Beer Garden that is worth the visit if it’s a nice day out.
 We came here after Saturday’s crowd became too much at Oktoberfest.

-Heading in to Oktoberfest, I (Emily) knew I was about to face the impossible… drinking beer!
+Heading into Oktoberfest, I knew I was about to face the impossible… drinking beer!
 For people that know me, this has never happened and other than Oktoberfest, probably won’t again.
-This said, I was determined to get into the spririt of the festival and surprisingly drank my way through plenty of beer over the duration of the festival.
+This said I was determined to get into the spirit of the festival and surprisingly drank my way through plenty of beer over the duration of the festival.
 Jacob was very proud of me & that’s what matters most. 😉

 Where to stay during Oktoberfest

-In general, if you want to save money you need to stay out of Munich and catch a train in to town OR pay up, and stay right in the center within walking distance to the festival.
+In general, if you want to save money you need to stay out of Munich and catch a train into town OR pay up and stay right in the centre within walking distance to the festival.
 It’s handy after you’ve downed litres of beer.